GovReady/govready-q/Apps.md

 cat ./id_rsa_deploy_key.pub
 ```

 5) Copy the public key to your clipboard.
 Then navigate to your your GitHub repo > Settings > Deploy keys.
 Click the "Add deploy key" button.
 Paste the content of your public key into the `Key` field.
-Add a memborable name to the `Title` field like "GovReady Q Deployment Key".
+Add a memborable name to the `Title` field like "GovReady-Q Deployment Key".

 6) Make the key read only by leaving "Allow write access" field unchecked and click `Add the key` to save the key.